 Actuarial assumptions are based on an experience study conducted in 2018 that covered a three-year period from January 1, 2015 to December 31, 2017.
-Based on this experience study, actuarial assumptions used to measure the total pension liability changed from prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, wage inflation rate, mortality and separation rates.
-The total pension liability for December 31, 2018, is based on a rollforward of the liability calculated from the December 31, 2017, actuarial valuation.
+The total pension liability for December 31, 2019, is based on a rollforward of the liability calculated from the December 31, 2018, actuarial valuation.